rsmp-nordic/rsmp_sxl_traffic_lights/source/sxl_traffic_light_controller.rst

                                   -stale           cooldown: A similar priority request means the priority request cannot be activated now |br|
                                                    stale: The priority has been active too long without cancellation, and was therefore removed e       integer  0      255                     (Optional) Estimated green extension provided by the priority, in seconds |br|
-                                                   Only used when state is ‘completed’ d       integer  0      255                     (Optional) Estimated red reduction provided by the priority, in seconds |br|
+                                                   Only used when state is ‘completed’. d       integer  0      255                     (Optional) Estimated red reduction provided by the priority, in seconds |br|
-                                                   Only used when state is ‘completed’
+                                                   Only used when state is ‘completed’.
    ======  =======  =====  =====  ===============  ============================================================================================